Sinf-e-Aahan: Episodes 21 – 23

 The LCs now embark on their final big exercise training mission called ‘Exercise Annihilation’ in which they are to put into practice and implement all gained theoretical knowledge as if they were on a real military combat mission.
-An overall test of physical & mental endurance, teamwork & sense of responsibility and motivation are to be closely evaluated and intensively tested.
-They take turns in cooking, guard duty, security & vigilance and of course shooting and destroying stationery and moving targets.
+An overall test of physical and mental endurance, teamwork and sense of responsibility and motivation are to be closely evaluated and intensively tested.
+They take turns in cooking, guard duty, security and vigilance and of course shooting and destroying stationery and moving targets.
 As they are deeply involved in each exercise, all what they learned at PMA comes into play including camouflage, stealth and espionage skills.
 During one of their navigation exercises Nathmy seemingly goes missing and, unknown to her platoon, she falls down a steep hill and injures herself.
 While lying there, helpless and unable to move, she remembers how her father Tehaan Pereira must have felt during the last moments of his life.
 Unable to bear the pain of her injury she passes out.
 Meanwhile the entire platoon go out in search of Nathmy, along with the Pakistan Army searchlight helicopter.
 Daring to go down that steep grassy hill, Arzoo finds an unconscious Nathmy while the rest of the platoon including Maj.
-Samia & Maj.
+Samia and Maj.
 Usama follow and who call for the air ambulance to carry Nathmy by stretcher on to the air ambulance and straight to Abbottabad CMH.
-The intensity of Nathmy’s back injury required her to take rest for a few days.
+The intensity of Nathmy's back injury required her to take rest for a few days.
 During this time, as a surprise from Maj.
-Usama & Maj.
-Samia, she is visited in hospital by the one person she has been wanting to meet for more than ten years – her father’s wartime comrade, Col. Mujahid Saleem.
-Her delight to meet him was indescribable and they talked as though they were father & daughter.
+Usama and Maj.
+Samia, she is visited in hospital by the one person she has been wanting to meet for more than ten years – her father's wartime comrade, Col. Mujahid Saleem.
+Her delight to meet him was indescribable and they talked as though they were father and daughter.
 However, the battle scars of the LTTE Terrorist Attack were clearly seen on Col. Mujahid also, as he lost both his lower limbs and was permanently on a wheelchair.
 After a few days, a recovered Nathmy returns to PMA among her platoon-mates who are delighted to have her back.